Overview

 GITHUB_TOKEN=ghp_xxxxxxxxxxxxx

-Different projects can use different credentials for the same server.
+Different workspaces can use different credentials for the same server.
 The gateway resolves credentials based on the cwd context passed with each request.

 Resolution Order